Last updated on February 2nd, 2021 at 09:06 pm

-Some of the live oaks in this virgin forest date back nearly a thousand years, having escaped the axes of European seaman who saw much of our state as a vast resource from which to harvest timber to build ships for hauling gold back to their homelands.
+Many of the live oaks in this virgin forest date back nearly a thousand years, having escaped the axes of European seaman who saw much of our state as a vast resource from which to harvest timber to build ships for hauling gold back to their homelands.

-I was blown away on a recent visit by the dense forest and its canopy, the lush nature trails that reach deep into the park’s various habitats, and the paved, heavily shaded loop drive for bicycling.
+I was blown away by the dense forest and its canopy, the lush nature trails reaching deep into the park’s varied habitats, and the paved, densely shaded loop drive for bicycling.

 The CCC set up the first of its 86 Florida camps in Sebring in 1933, and work in the park began on roads, bridges, the concession building and a visitor center.

-There is no shortage of nature trails within Highlands Hammocks State Park, many of which intersect into a network through the forest, showing off the various habitats that flourish in this ancient, yet always-in-transition hardwood forest.
+There is no shortage of nature trails within Highlands Hammock State Park, many of which intersect into a network through the forest, showing off the various habitats that flourish in this ancient, yet always-in-transition hardwood forest.